-Most people believe in an afterlife (according to research surveys e.g. Pew Research Center, 2008; Reaney, 2011).
+According to research, most people believe in an afterlife (Pew Research Center, 2008; Reaney, 2011).
 Many people have had afterlife experiences, including after-death communication experiences and end-of-life dreams and visions (e.g., Kamp & Due, 2019; Kerr, 2014; Lipka, 2015).
-Excited by shows on TV, many people now seek the services of a “medium” (who may be able to communicate with the dead).
-Why?
-Reasons include wanting reassurance that their deceased loved ones are at peace, seeking closure on unresolved issues, or exploring the possibility of continuing a relationship after death.
+Excited by shows on TV, many people now seek the services of a “medium” who may be able to communicate with the dead.
 This presentation discusses potential benefits and downsides of such readings, and offers follow up options to promote well-being.

 You will learn to: